Philippines Earthquake/sbkinews.in

 Impact on Infrastructure and Economy

-Experts warn that while this earthquake did not cause a disastrous tsunami, its economic ramifications may still surface as industries resume normal operations, especially in sectors like tourism and shipping dependent on coastal activities.
+Although this earthquake did not trigger a disastrous tsunami, experts warn that the economic effects may be felt later when industries return to normal, especially in the tourism and shipping sectors that depend on coastal activities.

-The government has pledged immediate assessment and support for any affected localities to fast-track recovery and ensure safety.
+The government has promised to immediately assess and support any affected localities to speed up recovery and ensure safety.

 Philippines Earthquake